-In the case of rocky ground, the trench bottom should be made 10 cm deeper and the bottom of the trench reconstituted with a layer of quarry-run, gravel or ballast.
+In case of good soil conditions, the pipe may be laid directly on natural ground, even if it contains stones.
+In case of rocky ground, the trench bottom should be made 10 cm deeper, and the bottom of the trench reconstituted with a layer of quarry-run, gravel or ballast.

-In the case of welding from the outside, provision must be made for a niche one meter long and 50 cm deep.
+In case of welding from the outside, provision must be made for a niche one meter long and 50 cm deep.

-Never lay the pipes on supports or shims, to avoid crushing or pinching after backfilling
+For buried pipeline, never lay the pipes on supports or shims, to avoid crushing or pinching after backfilling.

-Lowering and fitting of pipes and special parts
+Lowering and fitting pipes & special fitting spools